christian-barbosa-codes/astro-landing-page/README.md

-# Projetinho em astro para minha landing page
+# Landing page for my brand